juxor/afaq/markdown/secH5.md

 intellectuals in the past.
 If they **do** develop new theory, it would be, as Lenin stressed, _"not as workers, but as socialist theoreticians"_ and so socialist consciousness still does not derive from their own class experiences.
-This places the party in a privileged position vis--vis the working class and so the elitism remains.
+This places the party in a privileged position vis-à-vis the working class and so the elitism remains.

 Somewhat ironically given how much Draper is at pains to distance his hero